 As part of our female empowerment initiative, we started a social enterprise named the ‘Women’s Sewing Circle’.
 Our circle empowers women economically and socially, while supporting Baobuyu’s wider empowerment projects.

-Several members of the ‘Vision for Women’ collective are trained in tailoring by an independent artisan.
-Initially, they created ‘doggie’ bandanas for our four legged friends which we debuted in 2019.
-After trialling our bandanas with family and friends, we sold them through various outlets in the US, UK, The Netherlands, Canada and Zambia.
-And, so, the ‘African Dog’ was born… More recently, our craftswomen have added beautiful tote and shoulder bags, crafted out of African chitenge fabric, to our collection.
+In 2019, we debuted ‘doggie’ bandanas for our four-legged friends.
+After trialling the bandanas with family and friends, we sold them through various outlets in the US, UK, The Netherlands, Canada and Zambia.
+And, so, the ‘African Dog’ was born!
+Since then, our craftswomen have added beautiful purses, tote and yoga bags, Christmas ornaments and laptop bags crafted out of African chitenge fabric.
 Chitenge is a bright, durable material which features a variety of African-inspired traditional and modern prints.

-It is estimated that 13% of women in rural areas have received no education at all in Zambia (World Inequality Database on Education).
+It is estimated that only 27% of girls in Zambia complete secondary school, and among the poorest of children this falls to 3% (UNICEF, 2019).
 Each bandana and tote bag symbolises a step forward in breaking this cycle of poverty.
 Our hope is that this training will pave the path to independence through the establishment of their own micro-enterprises in the future.